If you know someone with schizophrenia, you probably want to know why they have it. The truth is, doctors don’t know

 They do know that you’re more likely to get schizophrenia if someone in your family has it.
 If it’s a parent, brother, or sister, your chances go up by 10%.
-If both your parents have it, you have a 40% chance of getting it, too.
+If both your parents have it, you have a 40% chance of getting it.

 Your chances are greatest -- 50% -- if you have an identical twin with the disorder.

 But some people with schizophrenia have no history of it in their family.
 Scientists think that in these cases, a gene may have changed and made the condition more likely.

 Genetic changes can interact with things in your environment to boost your odds of getting schizophrenia.
-If you were exposed to certain viral infections before you were born, there is some rersearch to suggest that possibly your chances of getting schizophrenia may be higher.
-This may also be true if you didn’t get proper nutrition from your mom while she was pregnant with you, especially during her first six months of pregnancy.
-These are both possible theories, but they have not been conclusively proven by scientific studies.
+If you were exposed to certain viral infections before you were born, research suggests that your chances may go up.
+This could also be true if you didn’t get proper nutrition while your mother was pregnant with you, especially during her first 6 months of pregnancy.
+These are both theories, but they haven’t been proven by scientific studies.